Chronic Illness and Family Constellations

 When individuals are forgotten, rejected, or excluded, their absence may continue influencing the family system.
 What has been excluded often seeks recognition and inclusion.

-Restoring a place for those who were forgotten, rejected, or lost may help bring greater harmony to the family system and greater freedom for later generations.
+Acknowledging those who were forgotten, rejected, or lost may help restore a greater sense of belonging within the family system and create new possibilities for later generations.

 Identification With Another's Fate